erick-kleim/rpa-oyster/README.md

 - **Report Generation:** Develop functionality to generate reports, such as exporting the collected data to a PDF file.
 This could provide users with a more structured and visually appealing way to access the information.

 These enhancements would provide users with greater flexibility in how they interact with and utilize the data collected by the RPA tool.

+## Known Issues

+- [**Element Location Issue:**](https://github.com/erick-kleim/rpa-oyster/issues/1) Executions for some URLs are encountering difficulty in locating specific elements on web pages.
+We're actively investigating this issue and working to resolve it for smoother operation.